bwoody3142/FullCourtAnalytics/Documentation/Deployment.md

 Any operating system that can run Docker, will work.

 ## File System
 You will need to be in the root folder of the project.
-This will be located at <code>FullCourtAnalyticsSrc/fca</code>.
+This will be located at <code>FullCourtAnalyticsSrc</code>.

 ## Starting/Stopping A Docker Container
-- First, you need to build your image, by typing `docker build -t fca .` in the terminal while under the correct folder mentioned above.
+- First, you need to build your image, by typing `docker-compose build` in the terminal while under the correct folder mentioned above.
-  - This will take a few minutes to dowwnload everything.
+  - This may take a minute to download everything.
-- Next, run `docker run -p 3000:3000 -d fca` to create and start your Docker container
+- Next, run `docker-compose up -d` to start your Docker container
 - Now you can browse to `localhost:3000` in your browser to reach the web app
-- To stop the docker container, simply run `docker ps` and copy the `container id` from the container with image name of `fca`.
+- To stop the docker container, simply run `docker-compose down`
-Now, using that container id that you copied run `docker stop {container id}`

 ## Starting/Stopping A Server Using XAMPP
 - Do the following after launching XAMPP
   * Hit the "Start" button next to "Apache"
   * Hit the "Start" button next to "MySQL"
   * Hit the "Admin" button next to "MySQL" this should open a window in your web browser

 ## Common Docker Commands for Troubleshooting
 - To view all running Docker containers: `docker ps`
 - To view all Docker containers: `docker ps -a`